ohiofi/APCSP-projects/028ConsoleFillInTheBlankQuizGame.md

 Console Fill In The Blank Quiz Game
 Answer the following five questions.
-___ ____ is a term for datasets so large/complex that traditional data processing is inadequate: big boss incorrect. your score is -3
+___ ____ is a term for datasets so large/complex that traditional data processing is inadequate: big boss incorrect, your score is -3
-___ ____ is a term for datasets so large/complex that traditional data processing is inadequate: big data correct. your score is 2 a variable that can only be true or false is: integer incorrect. your score is -1 a variable that can only be true or false is: boolean correct. your score is 4
+___ ____ is a term for datasets so large/complex that traditional data processing is inadequate: big data correct, your score is 2 a variable that can only be true or false is: integer incorrect, your score is -1 a variable that can only be true or false is: boolean correct, your score is 4
-U.S. military department that created the Internet for scientific and military communications is: the meme army incorrect. your score is 1
+U.S. military department that created the Internet for scientific and military communications is: the meme army incorrect, your score is 1
 ```

 -=-=-=-=-=-=-=-=-=-